Salary: Grade 6 - £21,478 - £24,110 (pro rata equivalent salary £18,182 - £20,410)

 Access to coaching and mentoring and an assortment of intra school and Trust to Trust collaborative opportunities.

-The closing date for applications is 9am, 19 April 2021 with interviews expected to take place in the same week, although applications will be processed as they arrive and an earlier closing date may be made before this.
+The closing date for applications is 9am, 24 September 2021 with interviews expected to take place the following week, although applications will be processed as they arrive and an earlier closing date may be made before this.

 Wilmington Grammar School for Girls is an Outstanding school with a strong track record of achievement.
 We are part of the Endeavour MAT family of schools, and we pride ourselves on setting consistently high expectations, securing outstanding outcomes and delivering exceptional standards of teaching and learning for all.